calr0x/OT-DockSucker/README.md

 # OT-DockSucker
 Convert your OriginTrail Docker node to dockerless.

-These steps assume that you have backed up your old node using restic from OT-Smoothbrain-Backup or have a backup restored on the new node's /root/backup folder.
+__These steps assume that you have backed up your old node using restic from OT-Smoothbrain-Backup or have a backup restored on the new node's /root/backup folder. __

 You need to create a new server using __Ubuntu 18.04__, this will not work on Ubuntu 20.04.

-__Before proceeding, you must complete the OT-Settings repository instructions first__
+__Before proceeding, you must also complete the OT-Settings repository instructions first__

 ```
 cd
 ```

 __Set HOSTNAME to the same hostname as the original docker server was.
-This is needed for Smoothbrain to identify the correct backup to restore.__
+This is needed for Smoothbrain to identify the correct restic backup to restore. (ignore this step if you are not using restic to restore)__
 ```
 hostnamectl set-hostname HOSTNAME
 ```